Excellence beyond a reasonable doubt

 Minor in This Program

-The Criminal Justice minor provides you with an introductory understanding of criminal justice principles and issues in the framework of contemporary society.
+The Criminology minor provides you with an introductory understanding of criminal justice principles and issues in the framework of contemporary society.
 You’ll learn how to analyze crime as well as choose from a wide selection of elective courses to round out your knowledge.
 Topics include drugs and crime, terrorism, homicide, organized crime and white-collar crime.
 Our criminal justice elective courses vary from year to year.
 Past topics have included “Crime, Movies and Television,” “Crime Mapping,” “ Digital Crime” and “Crime in Virginia.”

 Declaring A Minor